How we could have avoided the German Wings disaster

 Today’s modern airliners have an autopilot that does a lot the pilot usually does and it has increased airplane safety by a huge margin.
 Today’s airline disasters are mostly due to humans either messing up or willfully crashing the metal-bird.

 Oh, there is the cost factor.
-Yes, it will cost money and yes, airlines are on shaky economic ground these days but ignoring a crucial safety system is not going to make people travel more which is what airlines need in order to cut a margin.
+Yes, it will cost money and yes, airlines are on shaky economic ground these days but ignoring a crucial safety system is not going to make people travel more which is what airlines need to cut a margin.
 No passenger – no cash flow.
 No cash flow – no dividends.
 No dividends – no bonus for the airline manager.
 See it this way.

 I do not want to end up crushed and roasted on a mountainside like those 149 poor people.
 Let them be the last martyrs of the airline industry and put remote control in place.